mystoragebox/Jellyfin-Music-Video-Tutorial/README.md

 - root\Artist 1\song 1 - Live.mp4
 - root\Artist 1\song 2.mp4

-Then drag all of the mp4's into Musicbee, select all and edit the metadata.
+Then drag all of the mp4's into Musicbee and fix the title of the songs if required.
+Select all and edit the metadata.
 Most of the metadata fields do not show on Jellyfin, some wont even get saved to mp4.
 The following fields will work;
 1. Artist
 2. Album (if you have the album the song came from enter it here)
 3. Year